Workshop instructors

 Jörg Steinhauer

-Whether he is building surrealist furniture, carving a Gothic altarpiece or carrying out a commissioned work for conceptual artist Jeff Koons - the trained master carpenter, master sculptor and work teacher explores the sculptural design possibilities of wood with great curiosity, crossing the boundary between art and craft.
-His courses are very popular!
+Whether he is building surrealist furniture, carving a Gothic altarpiece or executing a commissioned work for conceptual artist Jeff Koons - the trained master carpenter, master sculptor and craft teacher explores the sculptural design possibilities of wood with great curiosity, crossing the boundary between art and craft.
+His courses are right at the top of the popularity scale!

 Jürgen Graßler